vuejs/docs/src/guide/reactivity-computed-watchers.md

 ```

 The `flush` option also accepts `'sync'`, which forces the effect to always trigger synchronously.
 This is however inefficient and should be rarely needed.

+In Vue >= 3.2.0, `watchPostEffect` and `watchSyncEffect` aliases can also be used to make the code intention more obvious.

 ### Watcher Debugging